QutEcoacoustics/research-blog/help/sound-search-steps.md

 ---
 layout: help
-title: "Join #BristleWhistle, Find Calls, & Improve Citizen Science!"
+title: "Join #BristleWhistle and Find Bristlebird Calls!"
 author: jessie
 # Include lines 1-3 and 5 (front matter) at top of each file) above is YAML files
 # to be added later as pages are developed: